 Just as we need housing, wildlife need somewhere to live.
 Half of Canada’s monitored species are in decline, by a staggering 83 per cent, and even wildlife protected under Canada’s Species at Risk Act are failing to recover.
 Wildlife simply can’t survive with increasingly degraded or destroyed habitats.
 They need to find food, mate, migrate and raise their young.
 Climate change only makes matters worse.

-Owls Head Provincial Park Reserve is part of Halifax’s Green Network Plan.
-The plan has identified an “essential ecological corridor” between Owls Head Park and Tangier Grand Lake Wilderness Area.
+Owls Head Provincial Park is part of Halifax’s Green Network Plan.
+The plan has identified an “essential ecological corridor” between Owls Head Provincial Park and Tangier Grand Lake Wilderness Area.
 Also known as a green corridor or wildlife corridor, these connecting spaces are essential for our wildlife and biodiversity.